by William Goodall April 08, 2021

 The psychoactive properties are precisely one of the reasons Delta-8 is gaining popularity.
-The high produced by D8 is not as intense as Delta-9 and with fewer side effects like anxiety or paranoia.
-People enjoy the uplifting, relaxing effects that are produced, as well as the added health benefits.
-The National Cancer Institute says Delta-8 has “antiemetic, anxiolytic, appetite-stimulating, analgesic, and neuroprotective properties.”
+The high produced by D8 is not as intense as Delta-9 and with fewer potential side effects like anxiety or paranoia.
+People enjoy the uplifting, relaxing effects that are produced, as well as the added potential health benefits.
+The National Cancer Institute says Delta-8 may have “antiemetic, anxiolytic, appetite-stimulating, analgesic, and neuroprotective properties.”
 Here is a summary of the uses and effects of Delta-8:

 CBD effects and uses